turingschool/career-development-curriculum/module_one/storytelling_i.md

 Some takeaways here:
 * Even though our social identities could cause us to stick with people who are most like us, by sharing our social identities, we begin to see the ways in which our social identities overlap with people who on the surface seem unlike us.
-* Understanding our social identities allows us to identify the ways in which we already feel like we're a part of the tech industry, identify the ways we don't *yet* feel that we're a part of the tech industry, and begin to build bridges to incorporate those pieces more.
+* Understanding our social identities allows us to identify the ways in which we already feel like we're a part of the tech industry, identify the ways we don't *yet* feel that we're a part of the tech industry, and begin to build bridges to incorporate the latter even more.

 #### You Do
 Using the handout, create your own social identity map: